pahuttun/pahuttun.github.io/try/terraform-cdk-azure-python/README.md

-# Let's try it out - Provision Azure with Python using CDK for Terraform, cdktf
+# Let's try it out - Provision Azure resources with Python using the new CDK for Terraform

 Written by: [Pasi "pahis" Huttunen](https://www.linkedin.com/in/pasihuttunen/) - 23.7.2020